-No matter what type of visa you are applying for and what country you plan on visiting, most of the immigration authorities will ask you to submit proof of accommodation alongside with the other documents, especially if you are applying to visit one of the European countries.
+Most embassies and consulates around the world will ask you to submit proof of accommodation alongside with the other documents, especially if you are applying to visit one of the European countries.

-However complicated that it might seem, all of the above mentioned serve for the same purpose: as an evidence that you have a place where to sleep during your stay in your destination country.
+However complicated that it might seem, all of the above-mentioned serve for the same purpose: as evidence that you have a place where to sleep during your stay in your destination country.

 - Hotel booking,

-- Confirmation by organized tour operator or holiday tours, or
+- Confirmation by an organized tour operator or holiday tours, or

 - Rental agreement / contract.

 Though most of the countries will require you to submit proof of accommodation, especially in the old continent of Europe, in many other countries you will only have to show Means of Subsistence.
-Which means you will have to show proof, as a bank statement, that proves you have enough money to financially maintain yourself during your trip, including the stay at the hotel / hostel / guest house.
+Which means you will have to show proof, like a bank statement, that proves you have enough money to financially maintain yourself during your trip, including the stay at the hotel/hostel/guest house.

-If you are planning to stay at a hotel in your destination country then you will have to submit proof of the hotel booking, which usually is a ‘hotel confirmation letter’.
-This means that after you book a room / suite, the hotel will issue you a letter which confirms it.
+If you are planning to stay at a hotel in your destination country then you will have to submit proof of the hotel booking, which usually is a ‘hotel confirmation letter’ which is also known as hotel itinerary for visa application.
+This means that after you book a room/suite, the hotel will issue you a letter which confirms it.

 This letter must contain the following information: